imi-bigpicture/bigpicture-metaflex/README.md

   - `alias`: Submitter designated name for the object.
 The name must be unique within the Study and Dataset the entity belongs to.
   - `accession`: The object accession assigned by the archive.
 Should not be present when submitting.
   - `uuid`: Optional universally unique identifier that requires no namespace.
-- ReferenceObjectType: A type used for referencing to other objects, either by alias or accesion.
+- ReferenceType: A type used for referencing to other objects, either by alias or accesion.

 ### BP.sample.xsd